Barangaroo Reserve, a Modern Urban Oasis

-Barangaroo Reserve is a brand new Sydney Harbour foreshore park, part of a huge transformation project that will change an old and ugly industrial site into a thriving business, entertainment and leisure precinct.
+Barangaroo Reserve is a modern Sydney Harbour foreshore park, part of a huge transformation project that is changing an old and ugly industrial site into a thriving business, entertainment and leisure precinct, conveniently located on the western side of the CBD.

 – Distance: approx. 2 km